Tiff Stevenson: Career

 Stevenson started her career as an actress.
 Her credits include The Office, Days That Shook the World, People Just Do Nothing, Roisin Conaty's GameFace and Slotherhouse.

 Stevenson has been doing stand-up comedy since 2006, which was also the year she first performed at the Edinburgh Fringe.
 Her solo debut was in Along Came A Spider (2009).
 Her subsequent Edinburgh shows were Dictators (2010), Cavewoman (2011), Uncomfortably Numb (2012), Optimist (2014), Mad Man (2015), Seven (2016), and Bombshell (2017).
 Bombshell was listed among the "Best-Reviewed Edinburgh Shows 2017".
 Her 2019 Edinburgh show was titled Mother, Stevenson planned to take it on tour in the UK and in the US after that year's festival.

 She has been hosting the monthly comedy live show Old Rope in London where comedians showcase new material since 2009.

 In 2011, Stevenson finished third on the ITV reality show Show Me the Funny.

 Stevenson sings and plays the guitar.
 She sang with Craig Robinson at The Improv in Los Angeles in 2019 when he spontaneously asked her to join him on stage to do her "Stevie Nicks turns into Cartman" version of "Dreams".
-They had been introduced only minutes before because Robinson was on The Office (US) and Stevenson was on the original UK show.
+They had been introduced only minutes before because Robinson was on the US version of The Office and Stevenson was on the original UK show.

 She hosts the podcast Catharsis and is a regular co-host of The Bugle.